 Since Beethoven’s time, many artists have been inspired to capture images of his homes in paintings and engravings.
 Some of the artworks on display are based on the buildings that still stand, while others are photographs or imagined renderings of those that no longer exist.
 We also invited students from SJSU’s School of Art and Design to create their own depictions of Beethoven@Home.

-The exhibit is funded by the American Beethoven Society and a Cultural Affairs Grant from the City of San José.
+The exhibit is funded by the American Beethoven Society, a Cultural Affairs Grant from the City of San José, and a College of Humanities and the Arts Global Grant.
 FREE

 Special collections exhibit hall and Beethoven Center, Room 580